Duality-Based Fixed Point Iteration Algorithm for Beamforming Design in ISAC Systems: Numerical Results

 To illustrate the importance of the initialization in the FPI algorithm in \eqref{eq:fp_iter}, we examine four initialization approaches: (a) strictly dual feasible initialization; (b) initialization within the convergent initialization region $\mathcal S$ in \eqref{eq:S} but dual infeasible; (c) initialization outside the convergent initialization region; and (d) the same initialization as (c), but using the FPI with a heuristic projection $\v \beta^{(i+1)} = \max \{I(\v \beta^{(i)}), \v 0\}$ to maintain nonnegativity.
-Fig. \ref{fig:alg_behaviour} presents the convergence trajectories of the FPI in \eqref{eq:fp_iter} for an exemplary GDB problem with $K = 2$ and $M = 2$.
-The red, blue, and purple curves in the figure correspond to $\beta_1 = I_1({\v \beta})$, $\beta_2 = I_2({\v \beta})$, and $\det(\m{C}({\v \beta})) = 0$, respectively.
+Fig.~\ref{fig:alg_behaviour} presents the convergence trajectories of the FPI in \eqref{eq:fp_iter} for the GDB instance with $K = 2$ and $M = 2$ detailed in Appendix~\ref{apd:multiple_fp_example}.
+The blue, red, and purple curves in the figure correspond to $\beta_1 = I_1(\v \beta)$, $\beta_2 = I_2(\v \beta)$, and $\det(\m C(\v \beta)) = 0$, respectively.
 The feasible region is highlighted in light blue.